hhu-bsinfo/observatory/README.md

 ## Build and Run Instructions

 Observatory offers a [Java](https://github.com/hhu-bsinfo/observatory/tree/development/java) and a [C++](https://github.com/hhu-bsinfo/observatory/tree/development/cpp) implementation.
-For instructions on how to build and run each implemenation, see the README file in the corresponding subdirectory.
+For instructions on how to build and run each implementation, see the README file in the corresponding subdirectory.

 ## Configuration